mutterer/ImageJ_Processing3D_Viewer/README.md

 Processing can run ImageJ embedded.

-* Download and install Processing from processing.org
+* Download and install Processing from https://processing.org/

-* Download this repository as a zip file and unzip it.
+* Download this repository as a zip file using the green button and unzip it.

 * Run ImageJ_Processing3D_Viewer.pde